yasemintoraman/DataMining-PoliticalTweets/README.md

 ## The Project Summary

 After uploading the data, I performed the cleaning process and made the data ready for further processing.
-Then I analysed this datasets".
+Then I analysed this datasets.
 After these processes, I trained the data according to the Naive Bayes and K-NN algorithms and tested the accuracy of the probability of predicting the classes of the tweet .
 Then I compared these two algorithms.
 After completing these training processes, I made sentiment analysis of the tweets.